PeterMosmans/security-scripts/README.md

 # security-scripts

-A collection of security related Python and Bash shell scripts.
-For the shell scripts no fancy programming framework required, all that is needed is a Bash shell.
+A collection of security related Python and Bash shell scripts, mainly revolving around testing hosts for security vulnerabilities.
+For the shell scripts no fancy programming framework is required, all that is needed is a Bash shell.

 Note that it is highly recommended to use `analyze_hosts.py` as it is the most recent version.
 No new features will be added to the Bash version